zdennis/activerecord-import/README.markdown

 ```

 When rubygems pushes the `lib` folder onto the load path a `require` will now find `activerecord-import/active_record/adapters/fake_name_adapter` as it runs through the lookup process for a ruby file under that path in `$LOAD_PATH`

+### More Information

+For more information on activerecord-import please see its wiki: https://github.com/zdennis/activerecord-import/wiki

+To document new information, please add to the README instead of the wiki.
+See https://github.com/zdennis/activerecord-import/issues/397 for discussion.

 # License